Sustainable Finance Infographic

 Full Integration of Double Materiality in the Financial System

-The European Commission will enhance its collaboration with the ECB, the ESRB, the ESAs, and the EEA in order to develop a common methodological base and to consistently and coherently integrate the double materiality perspective across the financial system of the EU by 2022.
+The European Commission will enhance its collaboration with the European Central Bank (ECB), the European Systemic Risk Board (ESRB), the European Supervisory Authority (ESAs), and the European Environment Agency (EEA) to develop a common methodological base and to consistently and coherently integrate the double materiality perspective across the financial system of the EU.
 This collaboration should help define intermediate targets for the financial sector, measuring the progress, and thereby facilitating collaborative policy action by all relevant authorities.
 This cooperation could thus lead to recommending policy measures, tools, and methodologies to implement forward-looking alignment strategies and to address financial stability risks.

 Sustainable Finance Research

-The European Commission will establish a Sustainable Finance Research Forum to strengthen the role of science.
-The forum would be tasked with increasing awareness on the use of Sustainable Finance research and foster knowledge exchange between researchers and the financial community.
+The European Commission (EC) has established a Sustainable Finance Research Forum to strengthen the role of science and provide an open platform to discuss approaches and experiences with the financial sector’s community.
+The forum will increase awareness on the use of sustainable finance research and unleash the potential of sustainability-related data, provide tools to help investors navigate challenges in sustainable finance and foster knowledge exchange between researchers and the financial community.

 Ambitious International Initiatives & Standards